mostjs/core/docs/concepts.rst

 Failed Event Streams
 ^^^^^^^^^^^^^^^^^^^^

 An event stream may fail.
-For example, when an event stream represents a resource, such as a websocket, and the resource fails or closes unexpectedly, the event stream *cannot* produce more events.
-When an event stream fails, it will produce a *error signal* to indicate that it cannot produce more events.
+For example, when an event stream represents a resource, such as a WebSocket, and the resource fails or closes unexpectedly, the event stream *cannot* produce more events.
+When an event stream fails, it will produce an *error signal* to indicate that it cannot produce more events.
 The error signal includes a *reason* (an ``Error`` object) describing the failure.

 A failed event stream will attempt to free any underlying resources.